dankuck/vue-easeljs/README.md

 * align - array, controls what point of the image the x and y refer to.
 Default: ['center', 'center'].
 * alpha - 0 to 1, controls the opacity of the image.
 Default: 1, completely opaque.
 * flip - 'horizontal'|'vertical'|'both'|'', flips the image.
 * image - relative or absolute URL to an image file.
+Required.
 * rotation - degrees, rotates the image.
 Default: 0.
 * scale - number, resizes the image.
 Default: 1.
 * shadow - array, cast an image-shaped shadow.
 Format: [color, xOffset, yOffset, amountOfBluriness].
 Default: null.